 Providence, Rhode Island, sits about 50 miles south of Boston and 185 miles north of New York City.
 From summer strolls at WaterFire to fine Italian dining on Federal Hill, this New England city has much to offer visitors and residents alike.

 Coffee may not be the first thing one tends to associate with Providence.
-Nevertheless, there are numerous places tucked all throughout the city where one can find a quality cup.
+Nevertheless, there are numerous places tucked all throughout the city where one can find a quality cup of coffee.

-This piece highlights three such places: Bolt Coffee Company, Borealis Coffee Company, and The Shop.
+This piece highlights three coffee shops: Bolt Coffee Company, Borealis Coffee Company, and The Shop.
 I spoke with the owners of each business about their origins, café environments and coffee products, and relationships to Providence.
 While each location has a distinct feel and approach to coffee, what they all have in common is a commitment to cultivating community with those who enter their spaces.

 Bolt Coffee Company